Quick overview

 Summary

-If you buy online, you have the right to return the goods within 14 days without giving a reason, whereas in brick-and-mortar stores this option depends on the seller’s terms and conditions.
+If you buy online, you have the right to return the goods within 14 days without giving a reason, whereas in brick-and-mortar stores this option depends on the terms and conditions of the retailer.
 Exceptions include custom-made products, perishables or unwrapped cosmetics.
 When returning from an e-shop, you must send the goods in time and take into account that the customer usually pays the shipping costs.
 If the retailer refuses the return or does not refund the money, you can contact the Czech Trade Inspection Authority.
 For a smooth return process, we recommend keeping the packaging and proof of purchase and returning the goods in their original condition.